Danlof/Sentiment_Analysis/README.md

 - padding
 - Removing stopwords

-I have also worked with tensorflow datasets and performed on above mentioned.
+I have also worked with tensorflow datasets and performed the above mentioned steps.